aminahsharaf/My-Portfolio/README.md

 # My Portfolio

-This is my personal portfolio website built using Angular.
+This is my personal portfolio website built using AngularV20.
 It showcases my professional experience, skills, projects, and contact information.

 ## Live Website